Marblehead Lawn Mowing Services

 Marblehead Municipal Ordinances for Mowing Equipment Operation & Noise Control

-Marblehead enforces strict municipal ordinances regarding mowing equipment operation and noise.
-Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, with Sunday hours subject to local bylaws—always verify before operating.
-Equipment must comply with decibel limits and muffler requirements, and the use of electric mowers is encouraged to reduce noise and emissions.
-Commercial operators must maintain 1-2 million in liability insurance and hold appropriate licenses.
-For code enforcement and further details, contact the Building Department.
-Marblehead Building Inspection Department
+Marblehead enforces strict municipal ordinances regarding mowing equipment operation and noise control to protect community well-being.
+Permitted hours for mowing are 7:00 AM-9:00 PM on weekdays and 8:00 AM-8:00 PM on Saturdays, with Sunday hours subject to local bylaws.
+Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are encouraged for reduced noise and emissions.
+Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
+For questions about enforcement or to report violations, contact the Building Department or the Police Department.

 7 Widger Road, Marblehead, MA 01945